-Missouri law enforcement agencies submit a vehicle accident report form to the Missouri State Highway Patrol to enter them into a statewide traffic crash database.
+Missouri law enforcement agencies submit a vehicle accident report form to the Missouri State Highway Patrol and enter these reports into a statewide traffic crash database.
 MoDOT staff query and analyze this data to identify work zone related crash statistics.
-MSHP prioritizes entry of the crash reports by fatality, serious injury, minor injury and then property damage only.
-Currently MSHP is entering minor injury and property damage only crash reports for May 2014.
-Therefore, the numbers for these types of crashes will continue to change for calendar year 2014.